Is Signature Bank (SBNY) a Keeper?

 Sponsored

-SBNY currently public float of 61.43M and currently shorts hold a 2.62% ratio of that float.
-Today, the average trading volume of SBNY was 826.82K shares.
+The average price from analysts is $211.38, which is $78.46 above the current price.
+SBNY currently public float of 61.44M and currently shorts hold a 2.62% ratio of that float.
+Today, the average trading volume of SBNY was 904.35K shares.

 SBNY’s Market Performance

-SBNY stocks went down by -2.25% for the week, with a monthly drop of -5.06% and a quarterly performance of -31.72%, while its annual performance rate touched -55.31%.
-The volatility ratio for the week stands at 5.31% while the volatility levels for the past 30 days are set at 5.76% for Signature Bank.
-The simple moving average for the period of the last 20 days is -5.84% for SBNY stocks with a simple moving average of -36.46% for the last 200 days.
+SBNY stocks went up by 4.54% for the week, with a monthly drop of -12.26% and a quarterly performance of -31.56%, while its annual performance rate touched -57.15%.
+The volatility ratio for the week stands at 6.37% while the volatility levels for the past 30 days are set at 5.33% for Signature Bank.
+The simple moving average for the period of the last 20 days is -6.62% for SBNY stocks with a simple moving average of -36.87% for the last 200 days.

 Analysts’ Opinion of SBNY